learn-co-curriculum/phase-1-context-lab/README.md

 cool things.
 Here's a summary of execution context all in one place.
 Come back whenever you need!
 We do!

-1. Execution context is set at function call-time, implicilty or explicitly.
+1. Execution context is set at function call-time, implicitly or explicitly.
 2. Execution context defaults to the global object unless prevented by `"use strict"`.
 3. Execution context defaults to the containing `Object` for function expressions that are properties within that `Object*
 4. Execution context defaults to the new object in a `class`'s `constructor`***